Skip to main content

 The global commons tragedy has an address.
 It is a coastal village in the Visayas where the monsoon arrives three weeks earlier each year, pushing salt water into rice paddies that have fed the same families for generations.
 It is a delta community in Bangladesh where the Ganges has shifted course twice in four decades, erasing maps and forcing migration inland.
 It is informal settlements downstream of industrial corridors in Lagos, in Dhaka, in Manila, where the air is measured in particulates and the water table is nobody’s responsibility until something poisonous happens.

-These are not abstractions.
-They are neighbours, parents, workers.
-Many of them migrated to survive — left small towns and coastal regions to find wages in cities or across borders.
+documents that adaptation finance needs for those regions now run more than ten times current international public flows.
+Many of the people living in them have migrated to survive — left small towns and coastal regions to find wages in cities or across borders.
 In doing so, they formed tightly cohesive communities thousands of miles from home, communities that remain deeply entangled with the places they came from through remittances, family visits, and the kind of obligation that does not weaken with distance.

 A Filipina domestic worker in Singapore has not stopped being her mother’s daughter.
 A Bangladeshi construction worker in Abu Dhabi still has family downstream of the delta.
 A Nigerian professional in London still receives messages from his village about the dry season that seems to arrive later each year.
 These are not abstract relationships.
 They are conduits — networks of care and capital that move money and information across borders with a reliability that formal development infrastructure struggles to match.